-It is probably safe to say that data has been used to make business decisions since the birth of business.
-It is not that difficult to imagine the first human who had an animal skin to trade consider the fact it is more needed in the winter and wait until it’s colder to finally trade it.
+It is probably safe to say that data has been used to make business decisions since the birth of a business.
+It is not that difficult to imagine the first human who had an animal skin to trade consider the fact it is more needed in the winter and waits until it’s colder to finally trade it.

 Some 7,000 years ago, we got the first written records of someone using large sets of data to make decisions.
 This happened in Mesopotamia where they used this ancient form of big data to keep track of cattle and crops.

 Over the centuries, people have used large data sets for accounting and medicine, but these efforts were mostly limited to simply collecting data and the most basic analysis.

 Late in the 19th century, the world was finally introduced to the term “business intelligence” in the work by Richard Millar Devens called the Cyclopaedia of Commercial and Business Anecdotes.
 In it, he wrote about a certain businessman who had beaten his competition by using structured analysis of data he collected.

 It wasn’t until the 20th century that we really started seeing sets of data large enough to be considered big data.
 As we became more efficient in collecting it especially since the emergence of modern-day computers and the internet, the amounts of data that required analysis grew at unprecedented rates.

 Together with big data, business intelligence also developed during the 20th century, as business people and companies realized the proper analysis of this huge amount of data could help them make the right decisions.